 Sexualized Assault is a multi-faceted issue, where people use power and control to harm others in a sexualized way.

 It can be rape.
 It can also be catcalling, harassment, groping, or pressure to have sex or do a sexual act that the individual does not feel comfortable with.
 It can be supporting gender norms that devalue some genders over others.

 Noticing our blind spots and questioning how we think about the world is not easy, but it is how we end sexualized assault.
-Being an ally means thinking about the beliefs that guide your actions when you interact with women.
+Being an ally means thinking about the beliefs that guide your actions.
 It means exploring some uncomfortable truths, becoming accountable and committing to making a change: changing how you see the issue, changing how you act as a bystander and changing how you behave towards women and non-binary individuals.

 What are some ways you can bring a #HowIWillChange mentality into your life?